 A retired project management professional, accredited workplace trainer and assessor and thirty-five year veteran of the IT and telecommunications industries, David Voss has led several award-winning teams through the implementation of projects for the Australian Defence Forces, AFP and other national agencies.

 Growing up in rural NSW, David has been an active hunter all his life.
-He shot the first fox taken under an R-Licence in NSW, contributed to the NSW Wild Deer Management Strategy working group and is a member of the ACT Firearms Advisory Committee.
+He shot the first fox taken under an R licence in NSW, contributed to the NSW Wild Deer Management Strategy working group and is a member of the ACT Firearms Advisory Committee.

-In his role as Chairman of the Australian Deer Association over seven years, Mr Voss was responsible for development of a number of initiatives involving hunters as part of integrated wildlife management programs, advocating for access to public land for hunting and hunter education.
+In his role as Chairman of the Australian Deer Association over 7 years, Mr Voss was responsible for the development of a number of initiatives involving hunters as part of integrated wildlife management programs, advocating for access to public land for hunting and hunter education.
 David brings a national perspective to the Board.

-Mr Costello’s role as President of the Moona-Winterbourne Wild Dog Control Association has seen him involved in numerous advisory panels and groups aimed at developing plans to control vertebrate pests.
+Mr Costello’s role as President of the Moona-Winterbourne Wild Dog Control Association has seen him involved in numerous advisory panels and planning groups aimed at developing plans to control Vertebrate pests.
 Mr Costello is a keen hunter and his love of breeding and training dogs has driven his interest in using dogs to hunt pigs and identify wild dog sign in the landscape.

 Mr Costello is a passionate advocate for educating youth in agriculture and legal hunting practices, including hunting with dogs.